Auto Repair Basics

 - Read your vehicle owner’s manual for important information on your vehicle’s maintenance and service needs, including fluid requirements, help with interpreting warning indicator lights, and details concerning your vehicle’s warranty.

-- Check the recommended oil change interval for your vehicle and recycle used oil at a collection center near you.
+- Check the recommended oil change interval for your vehicle and recycle used oil at a collection center.
+To find a collection center near you, visit the California Department of Resources' CalRecycle website.

 - Follow our tips for preparing your vehicle for summer and winter driving conditions.